dss-14th/eda-repo-7/README.md

 team: 이태헌, 김희주

 ## Backtesting
-* We downloaded stock trading data and extract close data.
-Then we analyzed correlation between 5 indexes and profitability & volatility.
 * As the purpose of this project is for study, we didn't consider allocation, dividend tax, rebalancing and just focused on the indices close data in traditional all-weather-portfolio.

 ### 1. Backtest component